uviclibraries/3d-design-print/pre-workshop.md

 title: Pre-Workshop Activities
 nav_order: 2
 ---
-## UPDATE BELOW: Pre-Workshop Videos & Activities
+## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on practice with TinkerCad in order to learn to use key features of the software and be able to create your own 3D designs.
 To participate fully please do the following **before the workshop**:

 **25 minutes.**<br>